psandhu101/CalPoppy/README.md

 - A simplistic chat interface where users send messages to the Swanton Virtual Assistant
 - FAQs that direct visitors toward interesting historical stories about the ranch.
+- A simple interactive map to learn about different locations on the ranch.

 ## Getting Started